Brightscout/mattermost-test-management/data/test-cases/plugins/ms-teams-sync/attachments-sync/Allowed_attachment_size.md

 **Expected**

-The user should be able to view the attachment in MS Teams.
+The user should be able to view the attachment in linked channel or DM/GM in MS Teams.
-After step 2, the user should be able to view the attachment in MM.
+After step 2, the user should be able to view the attachment in linked channel or DM/GM in MM.